TomAgacci/zerocirclevectorgraphicsengine/README.md

-Licensed Under Creative Commonse No Derivatives Non-Commercial Open-Source
+Licensed Under Creative Commons No Derivatives Non-Commercial Open-Source

 This was created with zero circle math which measures pi as an achor for zero.
 It's got its own compression called pulse which uses resistance to read information through a pulse which runs on a nanoscope timer.